wolfi/NeuroSync_Trainer_Lite/README.md

 - FFMPEG for linux should be installed globally, Windows users need to get a built ffmpeg.exe and put it inside utils\video\ _ffmpeg\bin to correctly strip the audio from the .mov in the face data folders....

 ### 2. Collect & Prepare Data
-To train the model, you need audio and facial blendshape data.
+To train the model, you need audio and calibrated facial blendshape data.
+Ensure you 'calibrate' in the LiveLink app before you record your data.
 Follow these steps:
 1. **Record Face & Audio Data** using an iPhone with **ARKit Blendshapes**.
 2. **Download & Extract the Data** to your local machine.
 3. **Move Data to the Correct Folder:**